LivePersonInc/developer-center/pages/Documents/ConversationalAI/ConversationOrchestrator/DynamicRouting/using-dynamic-routing-outside-of-conversational-cloud.md

 ```

 {: .important}
 The snippet above uses Context Service V1.
-For Context Service V2 methods, see [here](conversation-orchestrator-conversation-context-service-methods-v2.html).
+For Context Service V2 methods, see [this topic](conversation-orchestrator-conversation-context-service-methods-v2.html).

 ##### Step 3 — Call the Next Actions API

-Now that you have the conversation ID, use it to call the Next Actions API as follows:
+Now that you have the conversation ID, use it to call the [Next Actions API](conversation-orchestrator-next-actions-api-overview.html) as follows:

 ```javascript
 const askMavenUrl = 'https://z1.askmaven.liveperson.net/v1/account/55884191/next-actions';